QuantConnect/Lean.Brokerages.Atreyu/README.md

   This plugin is integrated in the QuantConnect Cloud Platform where you can use this integration with a simple visual interface, and harness the QuantConnect Live Data Feed.
 For most users this is substantially cheaper and easier than self-hosting.
 For more information see the [QuantConnect-Atreyu Integration Page](https://www.quantconnect.com/brokerages/atreyu).

+  *Additionally, Atreyu Trading is sponsoring infrastructure costs for users of the QuantConnect cloud platform.*

 ### Locally

 Follow these steps to start local live trading with the Atreyu brokerage: